Off the Wall: Critical reception

 Off the Wall received widespread critical acclaim and was hailed as a major artistic breakthrough for Jackson.
 In a review of the album, Rolling Stone magazine contributor Stephen Holden praised Jackson's maturity and transition from his early Motown material, stating that the album "represents discofied post-Motown glamour at its classiest."
 Holden went on to compare Jackson to Stevie Wonder, another Motown performer who began recording at a young age and gained critical acclaim for his transition.

-In The Village Voice, critic Robert Christgau credited Jackson and Quincy Jones with "fashion[ing] the dance groove of the year" and stated that "Michael's vocabulary of grunts, squeals, hiccups, moans, and asides is a vivid reminder that he's grown up."
+Dennis Hunt of Los Angeles Times called Off the Wall "one of the year’s best R&B albums" and particularly praises the influence of Jones' production on Jackson.Bill William lauded Off the Wall in Kingsport Times, declaring the album as "the finest example we have heard of the sheer power and potency" of Jackson as a soloist up to that point.
 In a review for Melody Maker, Phil McNeill expressed the opinion that in Off the Wall Jackson sounded comfortable, confident and in control.
 He believed "Don't Stop 'Til You Get Enough" had a "classy" introduction and that it was the best song on the album.
 He also praised "Rock with You", describing it as "masterful".
-The reviewer concurred with a colleague that Jackson was "probably the best singer in the world right now in terms of style and technique".
+McNeill concurred with a colleague that Jackson was "probably the best singer in the world right now in terms of style and technique".

+Several critics particularly noted the improvement in Jackson's vocal ability.
+In The Village Voice, critic Robert Christgau credited Jackson and Jones with "fashion[ing] the dance groove of the year" and stated that "Michael's vocabulary of grunts, squeals, hiccups, moans, and asides is a vivid reminder that he's grown up."
 Giving the album a favorable review in Smash Hits, David Hepworth said that Jackson "sings like an angel".
 Hepworth also wrote for Sounds, sharing the view that Off the Wall is a "gem" and highlighting "She’s Out Of My Life" as a "hauntingly beautiful ballad".
 Record Mirror writer, Paul Sexton, was praiseful of album's slower songs, such as "She's Out of My Life" and "I Can't Help It".
+Pat Stevens of Evening Post praised the album for illustrating Jackson's "flexibility".